-Our reputation is one of our most important assets.
-As our business and client base expands, we increasingly must manage actual and potential conflicts of interest, including situations where our services to a particular client conflict, or are perceived to conflict, with the interests of another client, as well as situations where certain of our employees have access to material non-public information that may not be shared with all employees of our firm.
+We increasingly must manage actual and potential conflicts of interest, including situations where our services to a particular client conflict, or are perceived to conflict, with the interests of another client, as well as situations where certain of our employees have access to material non-public information that may not be shared with all employees of our firm.
 Failure to adequately address potential conflicts of interest could adversely affect our reputation, results of operations and business prospects.

-We have procedures and controls that are designed to address and manage conflicts of interest, including those designed to prevent the improper sharing of information.
+We have procedures and controls that are designed to identify and mitigate conflicts of interest, including those designed to prevent the improper sharing of information.
 However, appropriately managing conflicts of interest is complex and difficult, and our reputation could be damaged and the willingness of clients to enter into transactions in which such a conflict might arise may be affected if we fail, or appear to fail, to deal appropriately with conflicts of interest.
 In addition, potential or perceived conflicts could give rise to litigation or regulatory enforcement actions.

-Rates we charge for brokerage transactions have declined significantly in recent years, and we expect those declines to continue.
+Rates we charge for brokerage transactions have declined significantly over the last several years, and declines may continue.
 In addition, turmoil in global capital markets and economies may reduce market volumes.
 Combined, these two factors may adversely affect Bernstein Research Services revenue.

-Electronic, or "low-touch", trading approaches represent a growing percentage of buy-side trading activity and produce transaction fees for execution-only services that are a small fraction of traditional full service fee rates.
-As a result, blended pricing for the industry and SCB has declined in recent years.
+Electronic, or "low-touch", trading approaches represent a significant percentage of buy-side trading activity and produce transaction fees for execution-only services that are a small fraction of traditional full service fee rates.
+As a result, blended pricing for the industry and SCB has declined over the last several years.
 In addition, fee rates charged by SCB and other brokers for traditional brokerage services have also historically experienced price pressure, and we expect these trends to continue.
 While increases in transaction volume and market share have in the past often offset decreases in rates, this may not continue.
 Recent economic and market turmoil has severely impacted much of SCB's client base, which in the near-term may adversely affect transaction volume generally.